 A PBS show from executive producer Anthony Bourdain, The Mind of a Chef took the Netflix world by binge storm when it first showed up on the platform.
 It bills itself as an “intelligent show about cooking” and it’s not wrong.
 Through travel, history, and more, viewers get to see what makes specific chefs tick.
 The latest season follows chef Danny Bowen in much that same way that the previous seasons have covered such big names as David Chang, Sean Brock, April Bloomfield, Edward Lee, Magnus Nilsson, Gabrielle Hamilton, David Kinch, and Ludo Lefebvre.

 If you checked out our list of the best food documentaries on Netflix, then the creator of Jiro Dreams of Sushi and Chef’s Table, David Gelb, is no stranger.
 Gelb considers Chef’s Table, a series that follows one world-famous chef per episode, the sequel to Jiro.
 The methods and approaches of Magnus Nillson (also profiled in Mind of a Chef), Grant Achatz, Christina Tosi, and many more are all put on display across the series.
-The fifth season of the show, which will feature four chefs from three continents, premieres February 22.
+The sixth season of the show, which will feature four chefs from three continents, premieres February 22.

 In this documentary series, Michael Pollan (who has shown up in practically every food documentary and show about how we could be doing the whole “good human stewards of the earth” thing better in addition to penning a series of bestselling books on the topic of food) sets out on a quest to see just exactly how the act of cooking transforms both food on the physical level and the world that we as people build around food.
 In Cooked, Pollan bakes, brews, and braises his way to a higher level of culinary and cultural knowledge.

 Craving something a little longer?
 Here are the best food documentaries on Netflix right now.
-In search of something more adventures?
+In search of something more adventurous?
 Check out our list of the top travel documentaries.
 If you just all kinds of docs, we’ve you covered (or maybe you’re just really into crime docs and action flicks).
 And our brother site, Digital Trends, also has an overall guide on the best movies and shows.